thedersen/backbone.validation/README.md

 Sometimes it can be useful to check (for instance on each key press) if the input is valid - without changing the model - to perform some sort of live validation.
 You can execute the set of validators for an attribute, or a hash of attributes, by calling the `preValidate` method and pass it the name of the attribute and the value to validate, or a hash of attributes.

+Optionally, it's possible to pass in a hash of attributes that will be used when comparing values, for example - in the `equalsTo` validator.
+This allows you to preValidate attributes against another set of attributes instead of your model's current attributes.

 If the value is not valid, the error message is returned (truthy), otherwise it returns a falsy value.

 ```js